-Michael Jackson Drug-Induced Rambling: "I Had No Childhood"
+Michael Jackson's Slurred Speech: "I Had No Childhood" [Audio]

 Michael Jackson wanted to dedicate his "This Is It" concerts to his children -- and in a heartbreaking conversation Dr. Conrad Murray recorded weeks before the singer died, MJ claims, "I love them because I didn't have a childhood."